chandrasekarnarayana/foodspec/docs/preprocessing/scatter_correction_cosmic_ray_removal.md

 - **Atmospheric effects:** Water/CO₂ bands superimpose on spectra.
 - **Raman:** Spike-like cosmic rays from high-energy particles.

-## 2. Corrections in FoodSpec
+## 2. Corrections in FoodSpec (how it works)
 ### Atmospheric correction (FTIR)
-- **Concept:** Model water/CO₂ contributions and subtract scaled templates.
+- **Concept:** Fit/subtract water/CO₂ basis functions; scaled templates are removed from spectra.
 - **Use when:** Working in open air or with noticeable water/CO₂ bands.
 - **Pitfalls:** Over-subtraction can distort nearby peaks; validate visually.

 ### Simple ATR correction
-- **Concept:** Heuristic scaling to account for effective path-length changes with wavelength and incidence angle.
+- **Concept:** Heuristic scaling for effective path-length changes with wavelength and incidence angle.
 - **Use when:** ATR contact is inconsistent; mild correction is sufficient.
 - **Pitfalls:** Approximate; not a replacement for rigorous optical modeling.

 ### Scatter-aware normalization (SNV/MSC)
-- See [Normalization & smoothing](normalization_smoothing.md) for SNV/MSC to mitigate path-length/contact effects.
+- See [Normalization & smoothing](normalization_smoothing.md); SNV/MSC mitigate path-length/contact effects via linear rescaling to a reference.

 ### Cosmic ray removal (Raman)
 - **Concept:** Detect spikes far above local median/derivative thresholds; replace by local interpolation.